interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 For types that use PKI signature schemes, the signature is intentionally not included in the content that is used to compose the fingerprint.
 This means the fingerprint can be calculated without needing to know the message or having access to the private key.

-Future types may use different functions to produce the fingerprint which may have different lengths therefore the field is encoded as a variable length string.
+Future types may use different functions to produce the fingerprint, which may have different lengths, therefore the field is encoded as a variable length string.

-### MaxFulfillmentLength
+### Cost

-This is the maximum length of the fulfillment payload for a fulfillment that can fulfill this condition.
+For each type, a cost function is defined which produces a determinsitic cost value based on the properties of the condition.

+The cost functions are designed to produce a number that will increase rapidly if the structure and properties of a crypto-condition are such that they increase the resource requirements of a system that must validate the fulfillment.

+The constants used in the cost functions are selected in order to provide some consistency across types for the cost value and the expected "real cost" of validation.
+This is not an exact science given that some validations will require signature verification (such as RSA and ED25519) and others will simply require hashing and storage of large values therefore the cost functions are roughly configured (through selection of constants) to be the number of bytes that would need to be processed by the SHA-256 hash digest algorithm to produce the equivalent amount of work.

+The goal is to produce an indicative number that implementations can use to protect themselves from attacks involving crypto-conditions that would require massive resources to validate (denial of service type attacks).

-For each crypto-condition type, an algorithm is provided for consistently calculating the maximum fulfillment length to ensure that implementations produce deterministic output.
+Since dynamic heuristic measures can't be used to acheive this a deterministic value is required that can be produced consistently by any implementation, therefore for each crypto-condition type, an algorithm is provided for consistently calculating the cost.

-When a crypto-condition is submitted to an implementation, this implementation MUST verify that it will be able to process a fulfillment with a payload of size maxFulfillmentLength.
+Implementations MUST determine a safe cost ceiling based on the expected cost value of crypto-conditions they will need to process.
+When a crypto-condition is submitted to an implementation, the implementation MUST verify that it will be able to process a fulfillment with the given cost (i.e. the cost is lower than the allowed ceiling) and reject it if not.

+Cost function constants have been rounded to numbers that have an efficient base-2 representation to facilitate efficient arithmetic operations.

 ### Subtypes